dfds/inventa/operator/README.md

 helm install inven dfds/inventa-operator
 ```

 Running the commands above will install inventa-operator with the default settings.
-If you wish you customise beyond stock, you can find all the support configuration values in the [values.yaml](https://github.com/dfds/helm-charts/blob/main/charts/inventa-operator/values.yaml).
+If you wish to customise beyond stock, you can find all the support configuration values in the [values.yaml](https://github.com/dfds/helm-charts/blob/main/charts/inventa-operator/values.yaml).
 The core options are the following:

 ```yaml
 inventa: